ESeufert/theseus_growth/README.md

 # Theseus

-Theseus is an open source library providing easy-to-use analysis tools for growth marketers.
+## Theseus is an open source library for providing straightforward tools for cohort analysis and general marketing performance analysis.
+Theseus was created by Eric Benjamin Seufert of [Heracles](https://www.hrcls.co).

+Theseus provides a set of common functions for use in doing analysis related to product growth: building retention profiles, projecting DAU levels, combining cohorts, segmenting cohorts by age, etc. Theseus can be used for marketing budgeting planning, scenario analysis, marketing campaign analysis, revenue projections, and in a media mix model.

 Theseus is designed to be used for standalone analysis projects as well as in programmatic business intelligence environments.

-Theseus provides a set of common functions for use in doing analysis related to product growth.

 ## Installation